Nepal Trekking Sale On NowBook Now & Save

 • International flights and taxes

-• Internal flights Flights Lima/Puerto Maldonado/Cusco and Juliaca/Lima are not included.
+• Internal Flights Cusco/Puerto Maldonado/Cusco are not included

 • The domestic flights in Peru will be quoted separately as they can often change considerably and depends on the international airline that you fly with to Peru.
 Certain airlines flying to Peru offer special discounted fares for domestic flights if booked in conjunction with the international ticket.
 Domestic flights have become increasingly expensive, and rather than charge everyone a set amount, our intention is to find you the best possible domestic flight deal in conjunction with your international ticket.
 Please do not hesitate to contact us for more details and a flight quote.
 If you are booking the internal flights yourself, please contact us so we can advise which flights are suitable.